ayesha-quazi/GFG-160-Days-DSA-Challenge-/README.md

 ### Day 49: Subarrays with sum K ✅
 ### Day 50: Count Subarrays with given XOR ✅
 ### Day 51: Count all triplets with given sum in sorted array ✅
+### Day 52: Count Pairs whose sum is less than target ✅